jacobhilton/backgammon/README.md

 Backgammon was the first major board game to be successfully attacked with techniques that resemble modern reinforcement learning, by Gerald Tesauro in the early 1990s.
 A first-hand account of the development of his program, TD-Gammon, can be found [here][2].
 A good second-hand summary, including an introduction to the TD(*&lambda;*) algorithm on which the program is based, can be found in [1].
 Details of some later (re-)implementations can be found [here][3] and [here][4].

 Our implementation uses a closely-related but distinct algorithm.
 In outline, the general form of our algorithm is as follows.
-- Set up a feedforward neural network that takes as input a representation of a board position from the perspective of a particular player, and is intended to output an estimate of that player's "equity", i.e. the probability of that player winning the game (one may additionally ask for the probabilities of winning or losing a gammon or a backgammon).
+- Set up a feedforward neural network that takes as input a representation of a board position from the perspective of a particular player, and is intended to output an estimate of that player's "equity", i.e. the probability of that player winning the game (one may additionally ask for the probabilities of more specific outcomes, i.e. winning or losing a gammon or a backgammon).
 - Construct an "amplified" equity estimator, which is allowed to be more expensive than the neural network but should also be more accurate.
 In the simplest case, the amplified estimator can use 1-ply look-ahead, i.e. consider every possible roll of the dice and calculate the expected equity, as estimated by the neural network itself, once the opponent has played their next move.
 The amplified estimator should correctly identify who has won (and whether by a gammon or a backgammon) once the game is over.
 - Generate a sequence of board positions (using every position evaluated by the amplified estimator during self-play, for example), evaluate each position using the amplified estimator, and use these as training examples for the neural network.